 Swedish Creme with Summer Berries

-An uncommon dessert that is sadly not seen much outside of Scandinavia and the Midwest, Swedish crème is worth making at home.
-A custardy, dense, and tasty dessert that is also super simple and decadent – what’s not to like?
+An uncommon dessert that is sadly not seen much outside of Scandinavia and the Midwest, Swedish crème is absolutely worth making at home.
+Custardy, dense, and super simple and decadent—what’s not to like?

 For some other similarly textured dessert recipes, why not make this Pumpkin Custard?
 Or try and make some Easy Tapioca Pudding instead?